What is a Fixed Deposit?

 Banks offer online FD calculators.
 For instance, SBI offers a straightforward yet valuable online FD calculator to assist you in making an investment choice.

 It is always a good idea to consider various investment alternatives to expand your portfolio.
 Thus, you reduce your risk and maximize your rewards.
 You can make investments in safe options like fixed deposits and government bonds.
 Consider investing in stocks if you have a high-risk tolerance.
 One of the recent investing opportunities made possible by technology is P2P lending.
-The fixed maturity peer-to-peer investment plan from LenDenClub offers up to 10–12%* annual returns on your investment.
+In the Fractional Matchmaking Peer-to-Peer Plan from LenDenClub offers up to 10–12%* annual returns on your investment.
 This allows you to earn incremental real returns that can beat the inflation rate, in turn increasing your purchasing power over time!
 You can choose from various investment tenures from one to five years.
 So, click Invest today!